 Another method that Brazil is using to combat the Zika virus involves radiation.
 The Fiocruz biomedical research institute has released 30,000 sterile mosquitoes on Fernando de Noronha, an island 217 miles off the coast of north-east Brazil.
 Fiocruz researcher Alice Varjal said, “The pilot project seeks to replicate lab results in which 70 percent of the eggs laid by the females were sterile.”

 An additional method that is being used in Brazil involves mosquitoes being genetically modified so their offspring will die before reaching adulthood, which reduces the chances of mosquitoes being able to reproduce.
-Biotechnology company Oxitec developed this technique.
+The biotechnology company Oxitec developed this technique.

 So far in the U.S., approximately 50 cases of the Zika virus have been reported.
 President Barack Obama sent a request to Congress for close to $2 billion to contribute to combatting the continuous spread of the Zika virus.